brechtv/googlesheets_website/README.md

 # Generate a website from a GSheet
-Generates a website entirely from a Google Spreadsheet
+Generates a website entirely from a Google Spreadsheet, see it in action and check the documentation **[here](https://rawgit.com/brechtv/googlesheets_website/master/index.html)**!

 ```
 var URL = "https://spreadsheets.google.com/feeds/list/" + id + "/od6/public/values?alt=json"